Chapter 5122-32 Designated Forensic Evaluation Centers

-(A) The purpose of this rule is to establish certification standards regulating the eligibility and accountability requirements for state funding to community forensic psychiatric centers to provide forensic evaluation services to courts of common pleas, criminal division.
+(A) The purpose of this rule is to establish standards regulating the eligibility and accountability requirements for state funding to designated forensic evaluation centers to provide forensic evaluation services to courts of common pleas for:

-(B) The provisions of this rule are applicable to each agency receiving 401 funds from the department.
+(B) The provisions of this rule are applicable to each provider that is a designated forensic evaluation center and receives 422 funds from the department.

 (C) As used throughout this rule, the following definitions shall apply:

 (1) "Provider" means a community addiction services provider or community mental health services provider as defined in section 5119.01 of the Revised Code or a designated forensic evaluation center as defined by paragraph (C)(3) of this rule.

 (2) "Board" has the same meaning as community mental health board or board of alcohol, drug addiction and mental health services as defined in Chapter 340. of the Revised Code.

 (3) "Designated forensic evaluation centers" means any provider or subdivision of a provider which the department has designated for the primary purpose of providing forensic evaluation services to courts of common pleas in accordance with this rule.